amdsrinivas/web-crawler-go/README.md

 # web-crawler-go

+> Go based CLI app to crawl resources from various sources and persist.
+Currently, supports CSV source, HTTP resources and file based persistence.
+Built with extensibility to enable addition of different types of sources, resources and persistence layers.

 ### Stages

 #### Read stage
-- Reads the data into a channel.
+- Reads the records from source into a channel.
 - Any type of reader should implement the `Reader` interface.
 - Using interface, we can extend the application to different data sources, say `DatabaseReader` without changing the pipeline.